 The study was approved by the Icelandic Science Review Board and the Icelandic Data Protection Authority.
 The study took place in a quiet, well-lit room.
 The participants first gave informed consent (given the choice of either reading the consent form or hearing it read aloud).
-The participants partook in four visual experiments (CFMT, VHFPT, VET, and a color control test) and completed two tests intended to verify that the two groups were indeed dyslexic and typical readers, respectively (the Adult Reading History Questionnaire [ARHQ] and the Icelandic word form [IS-FORM] reading test).
+The participants partook in four visual experiments (the Cambridge Face Memory Test, the Vanderbilt Holistic Face Processing Test, the Vanderbilt Expertise Test, and a color control test) and completed two tests intended to verify that the two groups were indeed dyslexic and typical readers, respectively (the Adult Reading History Questionnaire and the IS-FORM reading test).

 Adult Reading History Questionnaire.
-The Icelandic version of ARHQ was administered first to evaluate each participant's history of reading problems.
+The Icelandic version of the Adult Reading History Questionnaire (ARHQ-Ice) was administered first to evaluate each participant's history of reading problems.
 The questionnaire is a reliable screening tool for dyslexia in adults and its validity has been established in a large sample of both typical readers and people who received ICD-10 diagnoses of specific reading disorder when they were children (Bjornsdottir et al., 2014; Lefly & Pennington, 2000).
-The questionnaire consists of 23 questions that the participants answer on a scale from 0 to 4.
-The total score is divided by the maximum total score (92) to get a score that can range from 0 to 1.
+The questionnaire consists of 23 questions that the participants answer on a scale from zero to four.
+The total score is divided by the maximum total score (92) to get a score that can range from zero to one.
 Higher scores are associated with dyslexia.

 IS-FORM reading test.
 No standardized reading tests currently exist for Icelandic adults.
-We therefore designed the IS-FORM test, a new reading test that contains word forms of varying difficulty so as to capture a wide variety of reading ability.
+We therefore designed the IS-FORM test, a new reading test which contains word forms of varying difficulty so as to capture a wide variety of reading ability.
 The test consists of two lists of words, one with 128 common Icelandic word forms and another one with 128 uncommon word forms.
 Icelandic is an inflected language so the same word can have many forms.
-For example, the word "hestur" (horse) can take the forms "hest," "hesti," "hests," "hestar," "hesta," "hestum," "hesturinn," and so forth, depending on context.
-Because the word forms were presented out of context, they could not easily be guessed based on only their first few letters.
+For example, the word "hestur" (horse) can take the forms "hest", "hesti", "hests", "hestar", "hestar", "hestar", "hesturin" etc. depending on context.
+Since the word forms were presented out of context, they could not easily be guessed based on only their first few letters.
 This was done to increase the likelihood of reading errors and selectively slow down letter-by-letter readers.
-Icelandic has a shallow orthography where there is a more or less one-to-one mapping between letters and sounds (Seymour, 2005).
-Unlike languages with a more opaque orthography such as English, dyslexia in regular orthographic languages often manifests as slow and laborious-but not necessarily incorrect-reading (Serrano & Defior, 2008; Wimmer, 1993; Ziegler et al., 2003).
+Icelandic has a shallow orthography where there is a more-or-less one to one mapping between letters and sounds (Seymour, 2005).
+Unlike languages with a more opaque orthography such as English, dyslexia in regular orthographic languages often manifests as slow and laborious - but not necessarily incorrect - reading (Serrano & Defior, 2008; Wimmer, 1993; Ziegler et al., 2003).

-The common word forms in IS-FORM were selected from a list of the 2,318 most common Icelandic word forms (Pind, Magnússon, & Briem, 1991).
+The common word forms in IS-FORM were selected from a list of the 2318 most common Icelandic word forms (Pind, Magnússon, & Briem, 1991).
 The uncommon word forms appeared only once in all of the reference texts on which the Icelandic word rate lexicon is based (Pind et al., 1991).
 Each list contains 92 nouns, 23 adjectives, eight verbs, and five adverbs.
 The words of each type in the lists were matched for number of syllables; each list contains 343 syllables.
-The common word form list contains 992 letters (1,050 characters with spaces) and the uncommon word form list contains 1,047 letters (1,174 characters with spaces).
+The common word form list contains 992 letters (1050 characters with spaces) and the uncommon word form list contains 1047 letters (1174 characters with spaces).
 The order of the word forms in each list was originally randomized.
 This order was then kept fixed for all participants.